top of page

 • 3 min read

+Whether you’re a collector or a professional DJ preparing for your next event, proper record maintenance matters — especially if your event soundtrack depends on flawless playback.
 If you’ve spent any amount of time crate digging, you already know this truth: vinyl is magic, but it’s also fragile.
-As a vinyl DJ I've learned - treat your records right and they’ll sound incredible for decades.
+As a vinyl DJ in Atlanta I've learned - treat your records right and they’ll sound incredible for decades.
 Treat them wrong and… well, let’s just say no one likes a warped copy with permanent crackle.

 The good news?
 Taking care of your records doesn’t require white gloves or a museum budget.
 Just a few smart habits and you’re golden.